hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 - plug in the USB3 hubs into the USB3 slots in the Pi 5
 - ensure the external USB3 disks are powered off then plug them into the USB3 hubs

-In the outline below, we'll assume only 4 USB disks, you can add more if you like.
+In the outline below, we'll assume only 4 USB3 disks, you can add more if you like.

 #### Install Raspberry Pi OS with `autologin`
 Install the full image to an SD card in the usual way using the Pi imager.
 This way, you can use it for other things too.